kayyomann/Power-BI-Portfolio/README.md

 # Eniola Alabi - Power BI Portfolio

 Welcome to my portfolio of Power BI projects.
 I specialize in using data analysis and visualization to help businesses make informed decisions.
-Below are some of the projects I’ve completed, showcasing my work with Power BI, SQL, and DAX.
+Below are some of the projects I’ve completed, showcasing my work with Power BI, Power Query, and DAX.

 ## Projects